serverless/blog/posts/2018-03-07-serverless-cloudformation-200-resources.md

 ---
 title: "Serverless Workarounds for CloudFormation's 200 Resource Limit"
-description: ADD ME
+description: How you can troubleshoot, and avoid hitting, CloudFormation's 200 resource limit
-date: 2018-03-08
+date: 2018-03-07
 layout: Post
 thumbnail: 'https://s3-us-west-2.amazonaws.com/assets.site.serverless.com/logos/serverless-square-icon-text.png'
 authors:
   - AlexDeBrie
 ---

 Developing with Serverless is microservice friendly, but sometimes you don't want microservices.
 Perhaps you like the comfort of keeping all your application logic in one place.

 That's great, until you hit the oh-so-common error:

 ```bash
 Error --------------------------------------------------